bekk/bekk-christmas/post/functional/arrow-in-kotlin-in-progress.md

 authors:
   - Simen Fonnes
 ---
+Traditionally, we might use exceptions to handle errors.
+We perform some action and throw an exception if something goes wrong.
+However, the problem with exceptions is that we might lose control of where the error is handled because the error might be caught somewhere completely different in the project.
+Enter Either:

-Either is great for handling errors because we can easily switch in a neat manner.
-The type consists of either a success or an error.
-This way we are forced to check both cases, which might make the code more reliable and prone to human error.
+Either is a monadic alternative to handling errors.
+Either holds either a success or an error.
+When we call a function which returns an Either, we are forced to handle both a successful and a nonsuccessful case, and get a more direct engagement to the error handling.

-In Arrow, Result<T, E> is implemented by using the type Either.
-Either has a left and right value.
+In Arrow, Either has a left and right value.
 The Left contains an error and the Right contains a success value.